LeonidVasilyev/grafana-voice/README.md

 Or

 * Minify javascript code
-* Add link to Grafana dashboard in format "javascript:minifiedcode"
+* Add link (Your dashboard -> Settings -> Links) to Grafana dashboard in format "javascript:minifiedcode"
 * Click on created link to activate alerting